shehababdo/ROS-path-tracking-Robot/README.md

-# TurtleBot3 Waffle Robot - Lane Keeping and Obstacle Avoidance
+# TurtleBot3 Waffle Robot - autonomous Lane Tracking & obstacle Avoidance Robot

 This project demonstrates how to achieve straight-line movement and obstacle avoidance using a TurtleBot3 Waffle robot in a Gazebo simulation.
 The project is divided into two phases: Lane Keeping and Lane Switching.